-Recently we took a look at the Amazon Fire 7 tablet which costs only $65 in single-unit quantities.
-Compared to the minimum price tag for a new iPad at $329, it sure seemed like a cost-effective alternative, especially for temporary use.
-So we decided to run some tests.
+Recently, we took a look at the Amazon Fire 7 tablet, which costs only $65 in single-unit quantities.
+Compared to the minimum price tag for a new iPad at $329, it was a cost-effective alternative, especially for temporary use.
+Thus, we decided to run some tests.

 The app loaded without issue and the scanning performance was good for such an inexpensive device.
 Using the front and rear cameras, scanning QR codes with moderate complexity was accurate and quick.
 Other 1D and 2D barcode types were also scannable, though only with our SD PRO scan engine.

 Unlike other iOS and Android OS devices, this tablet is not ideal for scanning complex barcodes because neither the front nor rear cameras have auto-focus.
 Nonetheless, even without auto-focus, scanning was more than adequate, especially with QR codes.

 The recommended configurations for unattended attendance tracking are as follows:

 We recommend using the SD PRO scan engine in the Framing Mode.
 Then, the attendee can clearly see where to present their ID.
 If using our standard camera scan engine, limit scanning to QR codes on the Advanced step.
 If using our SD PRO camera scan engine, limit scanning to QR codes or the specific barcode types you’ll be scanning.

 There are many ways to mount the tablet, including locking frames like those offered by the company “Armour Dog“.
 The Amazon Appstore has several free apps to keep the screen on which we found useful.
 Also, Fire OS options like “Do Not Disturb” and “App Pinning” could be useful, depending on your intended use.